prabinKshrestha/prabin-portfolio/src/public-site/posts/apache-kafka-concepts.md

 - Data persist for certain configuration times and gets deleted - default time is 1 week
 - You cannot change the offset even if data is auto deleted, it just keeps on increasing
 - Order is guaranteed within the partition.
 Data across the partitions does not gurantee the order.

+---

+## Producers

+**Overview**
+- producer writes data to the topics in the Kafka Broker
+- producer knows which Partition to write
+- partitions spreads across the Kafka Broker which is a server, and thus send data acts as the load balancer
+- **Key** is sent along with the message.
+If it is null, partition is selected in round robin order i.e. Partition 0, then Partition 1,  then Partition 2, ... and so on.
+If key exists, then it will always select the same partition with the help of hashing
+- Key is generally passed if order is required.
+For example, if truck_id is passed as key, it will always select the same Partition and thus message will be always ordered because of incremental nature of the offset within the partition
+- key and values should be sent as the bytes to Kafka and consumer should also receive the message in bytes.
+Producer should serialize the data using Serializer and deserialize in the consumer end.

+**Anatomy**
+- Key - binary - nullable
+- Value - binary - nullable
+- compression type
+- headers - key value pair
+- partition and offset
+- timestamp - user or system set

+**Hashing**
+- **Producer Partioner Logic** takes the record and applies the logic to assign the partition
+- hashing is simply converting key to the partition
+- by default murmur2 algorithm is used